 For a number of years Micro Focus used the Micro Focus License Management System for Net Express and Server Express.

-Micro Focus now uses two standard industry technologies for license management, Micro Focus AutoPass and Sentinel RMS.
-New product releases use AutoPass and Sentinel RMS.
+In Visual COBOL, Micro Focus used two standard industry technologies for license management, Sentinel RMS and Micro Focus AutoPass.
+As of release 10.0, Visual COBOL supports only AutoPass licensing.